Ever wondered if trolling is illegal in the UK? Join the club!

 Can Trolling be Illegal in the UK?

 The good news is this isn’t the Wild West.
-Influencers do have some protection from more extreme forms of trolling.
+Influencers do have some protection from the most extreme forms of trolling.

 For example, the UK has robust libel laws.
-If someone says something false about you online, and it damages your reputation in a way you can prove, then you could well have a case for libel.
+If someone says something false about you online, and it damages your reputation and causes harm in a way you can prove, then you could well have a case for libel.
 So if someone posts that you are a demon worshipper who eats frogs, and you subsequently don’t get that sponsored post from a frog sanctuary, that would be provable damage.
+The key requirement for libel is that:

 Check out my guide to libel if you want to know more.